richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

 I was reading my Twitter feed this morning when I noticed Brian Goetz talking about multidimensional switch expressions.
 This would be an amazing feature for the Java language.
 I wonder, if the feature were to arrive in the quickly improving language, which data structure could be used to implement it?
 That is, what will happen when you execute a multi-dimensional switch expression at run-time?
-To be honest, it's not often that people ask me for my opinion on how compilers should be implemented, for good reason, and I suspect my thoughts on this matter would be dismissed with a derisory glance, but I will outline my thoughts on how to do this.
 Ultimately, I think efficient multi-dimensional pattern matching requires multi-dimensional data structures.

 What is a multi-dimensional switch expression?
 As a staple of functional programming, Scala has had these for years: the match expression.